atomist/automation-client/README.md

 //  ^ -- the same for event handlers

     token: process.env.GITHUB_TOKEN || "34563sdf......................wq455eze",
-//  ^ -- configure a GitHub personal access token with org:read scope; this is used to authenticate the
+//  ^ -- configure a GitHub personal access token with read:org scope; this is used to
-//       automation-client with Atomist to make sure the client should be granted access to the ingested data
+//       authenticate the automation-client with Atomist to make sure the client should
-//       and chat team
+//       be granted access to the ingested data and chat team; leave null/undefined
-};
+//       to use your user default saved by atomist-config };
 ```